granthooks/Carrier/memory-bank/projectbrief.md

 3. Tool Integration
    - Agents can access and use tools to accomplish tasks
-   - Extensible tool system for adding new capabilities
+   - Extensible tool system for adding new capabilities, including integration with MCP servers via the OpenAI Agent SDK

 4. Memory Management
    - Storage of interactions for future context